The 10-Point Margin Hit: What the 2026 Tariffs Did to Subscription Boxes

 • EBITDA: 6-10%

 A brand at 65% starting GM with 30% of COGS exposed to Section 122 takes a landed-cost hit of roughly 4-5 percentage points on gross margin.
 If half the COGS is China-sourced, stack Section 301 on top and the hit jumps to 8-10 points.
-Balanced Business Group's worked example - a 20% blended tariff on imported COGS - drops GM from 41% to 29%.
-For a brand that started with a 10% operating margin, that result is an unprofitable business.
+Balanced Business Group's worked example, a 20% blended tariff on imported COGS, drops GM from 41% to 29%.
+For a brand that started with a 10% operating margin, that's an unprofitable business.

 What the industry actually did in March